-I first came upon 55th Street 五十五街精釀啤酒 when doing an assignment at 香色 during a long day of shooting/interviewing for an upcoming Taipei guide.
+I first came upon 55th Street 五十五街精釀啤酒 when doing an assignment at 香色 during a long day of shooting/interviewing for the Marriott #TravelBrilliantly Taipei VSCO Journal.
 We ordered an array of food & drink for the table – saw a local beer listed on the menu and figured, well, why not, it was almost noon.
 We had a sweet amber lager, brewed with dried longan fruit – a type of local fruit related to the lychee.
 Just like Jesus always taught us – it’s the outside that matters, and the 55th Street bottles were gorgeous – I actually took my Amber ale bottle home.
 At the next stop – FujinTree 台菜香檳, I was handed the menu and saw 55th Street again.
 55th Street once again popped up (amongst other places) that day during post-work drinks – seen on the chalkboard at my favored haunt Tasting Room, pretty much completing the trifecta of signs that this is now my beer of choice.

 Founded in 2014, 55th Street is run by a husband-wife duo, Johan and Jack: she a model, he a Colombian-raised Taiwanese who had a dream brewing (ha!).
 Upon moving to Taiwan, Jack decided to pursue his passion for making beer – and Johan put her modelling career to the side to support him, and lo – 55th Street Craft Brewery.
 The two had little experience prior to starting 55th Street, and taught themselves by painstakingly poring over books and manuals.
 But hard work and persistence led to the release of three beers: Longan Amber Ale (made with dried longan from Miaoli), an IPA and ㄞ po ㄧ ei (floral, citrus), and judging from their current partnerships, they’re capturing a certain segment of the Taiwanese F&B scene that will help propel them even further.